Published online: May 2023

 Diagram illustrates how Policy DES3 Tall buildings sits below overarching Strategic Policies in particular SP5 Positive Placemaking and its consideration alongside a range of accompanying topic based polices within the ‘Shaping a liveable place’ theme as well as other relevant thematic polices.

-3.1.2 While this general approach would have more relevance when considering applications for development within those more urban and built up areas within our city centre, further definition was considered necessary for those areas outside or along the fringe of the city centre.
+3.1.2 While this general approach would have more relevance when considering applications for development within those more urban and built-up areas within our city centre, further definition was considered necessary for those areas outside or along the fringe of the city centre.
 Here context is vitally important when defining what is or is not deemed a ‘tall building’.
-For example, a five-storey building which may not look out of place within the city centre, may be considered ‘tall’ if proposed within a predominantly two storey context.
+For example, a five-storey building which may not look out of place within a city centre context, may be considered ‘tall’ if proposed within a predominantly two storey context.
 In these circumstances, the definition of a tall building has been extended to include those buildings which are significantly higher than their surroundings.

 3.1.4 The upper height threshold of 35m AOD will include extensions to existing buildings as well as any additional massing required at roof level to accommodate plant, such as air handling units and lift/stair overruns.
 This threshold has purposefully been set out in metres as opposed to storey heights given that the latter can vary according to different uses, such as the taller floor to ceiling height requirements normally associated with office development when compared to lower floor to ceiling heights associated with residential uses.

-4.1.1 In addition to triggering policy requirements of DES3, proposals for tall buildings will also be expected to meet DES1 policy requirements which contains general placemaking and urban design criteria that applies to all forms of development.
-Key components of DES1 of particular relevance to tall buildings include new development being of the highest architectural quality and design that responds positively to the surrounding context.
+4.1.1 In addition to triggering the policy requirements of DES3, proposals for tall buildings will also be expected to meet DES1 policy requirements which contains general placemaking and urban design criteria that applies to all forms of development.
+Key components of DES1 that are of particular relevance to tall buildings, include new development being of the highest architectural quality and design that responds positively to the surrounding context.

 4.1.2 Tall buildings do not need to make an unnecessarily loud statement, nor should every tall building be designed as an iconic flagship or landmark building.
 Instead, their architectural language should have lasting appeal and result in a quality contemporary addition to the urban landscape that respects its neighbours.
 To assist in achieving design excellence, consideration may in future be given to establishing a Design Review Panel to consider design merits of major applications across the city including those of tall buildings.
 The Design Review Panel would comprise members from across a range of fields including urban design, architecture, landscape architecture, conservation and engineering.
 As a process independent from Planning, this Panel could be utilised as and when required to conduct design reviews to help ensure that tall buildings are of the highest design quality and make a positive response and contribution to surrounding context.